Tracing the complexity profiles of different linguistic phenomena through the intrinsic dimension of LLM representations: Experimental materials

 \paragraph{\textbf{Unambiguous} vs.~\textbf{ambiguous}}

-RC attachment is a common source of structural ambiguity that arises when a RC can modify more than one preceding NP.
+RC attachment is a common source of ambiguity that arises when a RC can modify more than one preceding NP.
 This ambiguity can be eliminated when only one NP is semantically compatible with the content of the RC, illustrating how cues at the syntax–semantics interface guide attachment decisions.
 Our datasets contain minimal pairs differing only in whether the attachment is lexically disambiguated in favor of the closer NP (example (5) in Table \ref{tab:experimental_manipulations}, a case of so-called ``low'' attachment) or whether both NPs remain semantically plausible, thereby sustaining the ambiguity (example (6) in Table \ref{tab:experimental_manipulations}).\footnote{We also include an unambiguous condition favoring attachment to the first NP, so-called ``high'' attachment (App. \ref{app:ambiguity-dataset}).
 We focus on the comparison between ambiguous and low-attachment sentences because low attachment reflects the typical attachment preference in English, and thus provides a natural baseline.
-High-attachment sentences behave similarly to low-attachment ones (App. \ref{app:id_ambiguity}).} Although the two sentences are formally parallel, many psycholinguistic studies have shown that semantically unambiguous RCs permit faster attachment, whereas ambiguous ones generate processing slow-downs due to increased competition between attachment sites \citep[e.g.,][]{Gibson1996, CarreirasClifton1999}.
+High-attachment sentences behave similarly to low-attachment ones (App. \ref{app:id_ambiguity}).} Although the two sentences are formally parallel, many psycholinguistic studies have shown that semantically unambiguous RCs permit faster attachment, and are thus less complex, whereas ambiguous ones generate processing slow-downs due to increased competition between attachment sites \citep[e.g.,][]{Gibson1996, CarreirasClifton1999}.
+We thus consider this complexity contrast more \textit{functional} in nature.
 Dataset details are in App.~\ref{app:ambiguity-dataset}.

 \paragraph{Higher complexity elicits higher LLM surprisal} We ran a preliminary check that LLM processing aligned with the predictions from the (psycho)linguistic literature sketched above.
 Indeed, for all datasets, all LLMs showed a higher per-token surprisal for the more complex condition as determined by a one-sided t-test ($\alpha=0.05$).
 Exact surprisal values are given in Table \ref{tab:surprisal} of App.~\ref{app:surprisals}.